danyaalh123/AXD-Parametric-Speaker-Installation/README.md

 - **Beamforming**: Implementing a phased array system to dynamically steer sound could enable personalized, adaptive listening experiences.
 - **Surround Sound Applications**: Implementing multiple parametric arrays strategically placed to reflect sound off walls or ceilings, creating immersive surround sound environments without conventional speaker placement constraints.
 - **Interactive and Immersive Audio Zones**: Creating spatially controlled audio zones for museum exhibits, advertisements, or interactive installations within public spaces.

+### Conclusion
+This project successfully demonstrated the use of ultrasonic parametric speakers for spatialised audio, achieving precise directional sound within a compact setup.
+Despite limitations in audio quality due to hardware constraints, the system proved effective for our interactive installation.
+Despite altering the directional speaker application for the installation, the project proceeded as planned, with task distribution remaining similar to what was outlined in the plan.